 This article will explore the most famous landmarks in Italy, both natural and human-made.
 From the Uffizi Galeries and Fontana de Trevi to the Vesuvius!
 Yet, Italy is so packed with popular monuments, historical buildings, and lovely natural areas that it’s almost impossible to mention them all in a single post.

 We have visited Italy several times and know the country well.
 Still, to elaborate a comprehensive list, we have invited a few fellow bloggers to contribute with some of their favorite landmarks in Italy.

 By Paulina from Ukeveryday

 If you are looking for the most popular fountain in the world and the largest Baroque fountain in Rome, visit Fontana di Trevi.
-It is located in Trevi district and it attracts many visitors every year.
-This masterpiece was designed by Italian architect Nicola Salvi.
-However, many other artists including Giuseppe Pannini have worked on this beautiful landmark of Italy.
+It is located in the Trevi district, and it attracts many visitors every year.
+Italian architect Nicola Salvi designed this masterpiece.
+However, many other artists, including Giuseppe Pannini, have worked on this beautiful landmark of Italy.